Bringing you the latest news & resources in eye health

 Advanced surface laser ablation (ASLA) is also known as photorefractive keratectomy or PRK and was first performed in Australia in 1991.
 Although the majority of vision correction procedures performed are now either LASIK or SMILE®, ASLA still plays an important role.
 LASIK, SMILE and ASLA procedures have different uses and suitability for different patients.

 The ASLA procedure only involves one laser – a cool-temperature, ultraviolet excimer laser.

 ASLA can be used to treat short-sightedness (myopia), long-sightedness (hyperopia) and astigmatism (an imperfection in the eye’s curvature that results in distorted vision).

 ASLA may be recommended if you have a thin or unusually shaped cornea or certain dry eye conditions.
-This represents around 10% of people who are interested in having laser eye surgery.

 After being given anaesthetic eye drops and a sedative, you will be escorted into the laser suite and asked to lie down on the surgical bed.

 A plastic clamp is placed on your eye, so you can ‘blink’ without actually closing the eye.
 This isn’t painful or uncomfortable.